Universal Outlier Hypothesis Testing

-Lastly, the assertion of universally exponential consistency of the proposed test follows from the compactness of the the feasible set of (\ref{eqn-pfThm2-pwerr}), continuity of the objective function in (\ref{eqn-pfThm2-pwerr}), and \tdblue{the fact that the objective function of (\ref{eqn-pfThm2-pwerr}) can only be zero at a collection $\left( q_i = \mu_i, i \in S,\ q_j = \pi, j \notin S \right),$ which is not in the constraint set.}
+Lastly, the assertion of universally exponential consistency of the GL test in (\ref{eqn-univ-mult-detector}) and (\ref{eqn-univ-mult-detector'}) follows from the compactness of the the feasible set of (\ref{eqn-pfThm2-pwerr}), continuity of the objective function in (\ref{eqn-pfThm2-pwerr}), and the fact that the objective function of (\ref{eqn-pfThm2-pwerr}) can only be zero at a collection $\left( q_i = \mu_i, i \in S,\ q_j = \pi, j \notin S \right),$ which is not in the constraint set.